 - Twice weekly morning report run by the Chief Residents with selected faculty during which residents discuss interesting cases and issues encountered during short call and night float at Mount Sinai

 - Weekly case conference (July-Sept)—“CBT and DBT for Inpatients”—taught during the first 3 months of each academic year

 - Weekly case conference (Sept-May)—“Psychodynamic Perspectives of Inpatient Psychiatry"—taught by Peter Dunn, MD, the Medical Director of the New York Psychoanalytic Society & Institute

 - Weekly case conference (year-round) on psychiatric case formulation, symptom-specific interviewing, patients’ subjective experiences of symptoms, and how to think deeply and flexibly about patients, taught by Asher Simon, MD, Associate Director of Residency Training

 - Weekly case conference (year-round) on the VA adult inpatient unit, with invited facuty leaders

 Sample Weekly Schedule

-PGY-2 residents take call at the VA Medical Center, on two 2-week night-float rotations, usually from 7:15 pm until 8:00 am.
+PGY-2 residents take call at the VAMC, on two 2-week night-float rotations, usually from 7:15 pm until 8:00 am.
 Those residents not on night float provide coverage during weekend hours.
-An attending psychiatrist, who is available by phone throughout the night, provides clinical support for all questions and concerns.
+An attending psychiatrist, available by phone throughout the night, provides clinical supervision.
 This experience provides an opportunity for expanded responsibilities and professional growth, as residents cover the inpatient psychiatry service and provide consultation services to the ER and to the general medical/surgical floors.
-PGY-2 residents do not take call during their rotations in the Psychiatric Emergency Service.
+PGY-2 residents do not take call during their rotations in the Psychiatry Emergency Service.